cognitedata/reveal/documentation/versioned_docs/version-4.x/api/classes/cognite_reveal_tools.HtmlOverlayTool.md

 [@cognite/reveal/tools](../modules/cognite_reveal_tools.md).HtmlOverlayTool

-Manages HTMLoverlays for {@see Cognite3DViewer}.
+Manages HTMLoverlays for Cognite3DViewer.
 Attaches HTML elements to a 3D position and updates its position/visibility as user moves the camera.
 This is useful to create HTML overlays to highlight information about key positions in the 3D model.